MapRock/TimeMolecules/tutorials/event_transforms/readme.md

 }
 ````

-Another example from the script metadata:
+Another example from the script metadata of a rollup transform:

 ```json
 {